konekoya/date-generator/README.md

 A simple date generator for my personal use.

 #TODO
-3. output date format improvement
+1. output date format improvement
-4. get the bible chapters?
+2. get the bible chapters?
 By using Array, maybe we can achieve that?
+3. set up a static web page for this project.